-“It's my debut - and I am FREAKING OUT!”
+And I am FREAKING OUT!”

 Wracked with stage fright over her operatic debut, a singer desperately tries to stop the performance so she won’t have to sing her show-ending aria.
-In her attempts to stop the opera, she pleads with the composer, the conductor and orchestra, the stage manager and crew, even the prompter and the supertitles operator, all of whom push the opera to its conclusion.
+In her attempts to stop the opera, she pleads with the composer, the conductor and orchestra, the stage manager and crew, even the prompter and the supertitles operator, all of whom push the opera to its inevitable conclusion.

 "We came for wisdom, leaving with truths beyond our knowing."